gogo2464/cryptatools-rs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a cryptanalysis tool for exploit developers and ctf players.
+This is a cryptanalysis tool for cybersecurity researcher, exploit developers and ctf players.

 The name come from pwntools a similar tool to exploit memory corruption vulnerabilities.
 This software aims to work like pwntools but for cryptanalysis.